Nish7/just-servers/2_means_to_an_end/README.md

     - we make it safe by the use of mutex and sync.map
     - However, i opted for more secure by design approach
     - Rather making a shared map and accessing those, will create a new map per connection and keep track of that.
-    - It would be a connection specific state managed, whenever we drop the go routine we clean up database as well.
-Which is the intended feature as well
+    - It would be a connection/session specific state managed, whenever we drop the go routine we clean up database as well.
+Which is an intended feature